 \section{Introduction}

-The notion of persistence has been well-established in Petri net theory since \cite{DBLP:journals/jcss/KarpM69} (Karp and Miller), \cite{DBLP:conf/sagamore/Keller74} (Keller), and especially \cite{DBLP:journals/jacm/LandweberR78} (Landweber and Robertson who proved that persistent Petri nets have semilinear reachability sets).
+A marked Petri net is {\it persistent} if, at any reachable marking, the occurrence of a transition cannot switch a {\it different} transition from being enabled to being disabled.
+The notion of persistence has been well-established in Petri net theory since \cite{DBLP:journals/jcss/KarpM69} (Karp and Miller), \cite{DBLP:conf/sagamore/Keller74} (Keller), and especially \cite{DBLP:journals/jacm/LandweberR78} (where Landweber and Robertson proved that persistent Petri nets have semilinear reachability sets).

 Persistence is usually viewed as a property of a marked Petri net as a whole, but in \cite{och}, the concept was widened to apply to individual interleavings (i.e., firing sequences) of a net.
-In \cite{och,folco-2014}, Ochma\'nski defined a persistent permutability property, which states that one can deduce, from the existence of a given \emph{non-persistent} interleaving, the existence of an equivalent (in terms of available concurrent permutations), \emph{persistent} interleaving, into which the given one can be permuted.
+In \cite{och,folco-2014}, Ochma\'nski defined a {\it persistent permutability} property, which states that one can deduce, from the existence of a given \emph{non-persistent} interleaving, the existence of an equivalent (in terms of available concurrent permutations), \emph{persistent} interleaving, into which the given one can be permuted.
 He also conjectured that under certain assumptions, the property of permutability is satisfied.
 This conjecture is difficult to prove because it concerns the permutability of infinite firing sequences, a property which is not easy to characterise.

 If a Petri net is persistent, then it is also persistently permutable, for the simple reason that the identity permutation can be applied to any firing sequence.
 Our paper addresses the converse question: